Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Standing wave

+where $p_{pol}=\left((p\cdot a)^2+(p\cdot b)^2\right)^{1/2}$.
+The second equation of the system is eq.~\eqref{eq_st_before approx} with $\zeta$ replaced by $\zeta'$.
 The equation \eqref{eq_st_before approx} is not the Mathieu equation, unlike the case of a running wave, due to its dependence on $z$.
 However, if the Compton wavelength of the millicharged particle is much smaller than the electromagnetic wavelength (i.e., $m \gg n\omega$), one can solve equation \eqref{eq_st_before approx} in the vicinity of an electric field antinode.
 By approximating the first cosine in Eq.~\eqref{eq_st_before approx} as unity, we obtain the Mathieu equation (cf.~\cite{King:2016oei}).
 The case of small mass requires a more detailed investigation and is not considered in this work.
 Introducing $\zeta_0=\frac{1}{2}(\omega t-\phi_0)$, one rewrites \eqref{eq_st_before approx} as

 where